 - Excluding from Varnish excludes the entire link from Varnish to prevent caching on it.
 If you exclude a link (/file.php) then that file would not cache through Varnish.

 - If you use an incomplete destination link (/checkout/) and can have several links after checkout/ such as checkout/cart or checkout/items, all links with checkout/ would not cache through Varnish.

 Now Select Varnish Settings.
-Then, click Add New Rule.
+Then, click on Add New Rule.

 Choose URL from the Type drop-down menu that you wish to exclude.
 Enter your string in the Value input field.
 In this example, all links using /checkout/ will be excluded from Varnish and would not cache content.

 Note: Only relative URLs can be excluded from caching (eg: /checkout/) and not absolute URLs (http://domain.com/checkout/).